 I remember this kerosene lamp we used to have.
-Blackout happened frequently in the area, and it’s always when our favorite TV show was at some climax moment, and the next thing we knew we were plunged into darkness.
+Blackout happened frequently in the area, and it’s always when our favorite TV show was at some climactic moment, and the next thing we knew we were plunged into darkness.
 We’d fumble in the dark towards the balcony and from a cabinet in the corner took out the old kerosene lamp.
 Setting it on the table, taking off its heavy, oily glass chimney, a tiny flame from a match, and suddenly there was light.
 It always worked promisingly; I never remembered having to change the oil or the wick or having to do anything extra.
 Like the Aladdin lamp where a genie comes out upon request.
-Its sooty, dancing flame tells a slow-developing story, a story no less mysterious than Aladdin, a story that always ends with ambient light suddenly filling the whole house and a cheering “electricity is back!” followed by the storyteller itself being blowed right out.
+Its sooty, dancing flame tells a slow-developing story, a story no less mysterious than Aladdin, a story that always ends with ambient light suddenly filling the whole house and a cheering “power is back!” followed by the storyteller itself being blowed right out.

 I remember the few dishes I loved for her to make, soft egg pancakes, a soup with “flour clumps”, fried eel we ate with bare hands, remember how she made lard from pork fat, and how the residual sizzling dregs of fried crispy fat smelled like heaven.

 These all happened in a short period of time with just the two of us, before she remarried.
-My stepfather is the kindest of all men, but he was not as cool as my dad.
+My stepfather was the kindest of all men, but he was not as cool as my dad.
 And the harsh way I treated him came entirely from the remorse over the loss of that little space mom and I used to share.